avarakin/AstroPiMaker4/README.md

-# Installation for Raspberry Pi
+# Installation on Raspberry Pi

 1. Downlaod 32 bit image of 20.04 from page: